Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 4 - Transfer to Kirkenes and explore the Snowhotel

 Transfer by shuttle bus door to door from Ivalo to Kirkenes (3.4 - 4 hrs).
-Along the way, stop in Inari for lunch and a guided tour at Sami Siida Museum - the national museum of the Sámi and a national special museum in Finland.
-The guide will help you to have an in-depth view of Siida’s permanent exhibitions.
-Siida’s exhibition tours cover the permanent exhibitions of the house.
+Along the way, stop in Inari for lunch and arrive at Kirkenes and settle into your snow room.

 Every room in Kirkenes Snowhotel is like a small treasure.
 The rooms are equipped with everything needed for a comfortable night in the somewhat extreme conditions.
 The pictures look like you are sleeping on ice, but that would be too cold and too hard for your back.
 The beds are framed with ice blocks and the beds have comfortable mattresses with thermal insulation on top.
 You sleep inside a sleeping bag graded for -35 degrees celcius.
 However, snow is a very good insulator, so even when it's -35 degrees outside, the Snowhotel remains a stable -4 degrees.